jolexa/s3-staticsite-multiregion/README.md

   to become very apparent with multiple stacks for a service.
 * Nested stacks are elegant because you can update them out of band then have the parent stack update them back to a known state.
+* Route53 Health Checks will report an endpoint unhealthy with *18%* of health checkers report unhealthy.
+This is not configurable and may change in the future.
+Odd choice?
+* Once something is deployed with cloudformation, be careful about updating it with `boto3`.
+I spent many cycles fixing out-of-sync resources that I could no longer manage.

+* This is a odd one and not related to this project.
+S3 [Reduced Redundancy Storage](https://aws.amazon.com/s3/reduced-redundancy/) is more expensive than [Standard Storage](https://aws.amazon.com/s3/pricing/).
+This means that you will pay more for a worse SLA (more chance to lose objects) and just doesn't make sense...

 ## Things I want to learn more about